JL-08/chatters/README.md

 # Chatters: A Real-Time Chat Application

 Chatters lets people chat with each other of their chosen topic.\
-Built with React.JS (Hooks), Node.JS, Express and Socket.io.
+Built with React.JS (Hooks), Node.JS, Express, MongoDB and Socket.io.

 # Getting Started with Create React App